catseye/Chrysoberyl/README.markdown

 Render competitions and competition results.

-bylines for programming language familys
+bylines for programming language familys and for conlangs

 ### content ###